Green Bay Packers: Bold Predictions For Week 11 Vs. Ravens [Opinion]

 Brett Hundley Throws for 300 Yards, Two Touchdowns

 Now that Hundley has proven he can handle the starting quarterback role, Mike McCarthy will let him loose in Week 11.
 Hundley will shred the Ravens’ struggling defense for 300 yards and two touchdowns.
-That isn’t something that Packers’ fans should get used to, but Green Bay’s offense is too powerful for Baltimore to cover.
+That isn’t something Packers’ fans should get used to, but Green Bay’s offense is too powerful for Baltimore to cover.

 Ty Montgomery Racks Up 100 Total Yards, Two Touchdowns